UPPMAX/programming_formalisms/docs/tdd/README.md

   [the session about 'assert'](../algorithms/assert.md)
 - Develop the function `is_zero` (see specifications below) yourself, using TDD
-  To prove you've done so in an examplary way, do a `git push` at each blue/refactor phase.
+  To prove you've done so in an exemplary way, do a `git push` at each blue/refactor phase.

 !!! note "`is_zero`"